ZbigniewStasienko/medicament-outlet/README.md

 - Docker

 ## How to Run
-In the terminal in project folder run:
+In the terminal in the project folder run:

     make clean prepare migrate run